Why We Show Roses

 Winning is great, as any exhibitor will tell you.
 But better yet, as most exhibitors will quickly add, is the wonderful opportunity that a rose show provides to meet people who genuinely love roses.
 Rose exhibitors are, with very few exceptions, great people.
 They come from all walks of life sharing only the common love of roses.
 They will tell you everything they know to give you the chance to do better than they.
 The warmth and friendship of exhibitors lasts well beyond the fading of the memory of your novice trophy and will bring you back to the show again and again.

-Calvin Hayes, who is the premier exhibitor of our District, once confided to me that he can barely sleep the night before a rose show.
-Neither can I. Silly as it may seen, I compare my feelings the night before a rose show to those I had as a kid on Christmas Eve when I could never seem to get to sleep even though I feared that Santa would find me awake and pass by the house.
+Calvin Hayes, who for many years was the premier exhibitor of our District, once confided to me that he could barely sleep the night before a rose show.
+Neither can I. Silly as it may seen, I compare my feelings the night before a rose show to those I had as a kid on Christmas Eve when I could never seem to get to sleep for fear that Santa would find me awake and pass by the house.
 The anticipation and excitement of an impending rose show is tangible.
 And on the morning of the show there never seems to be enough time to prepare and enter all of my roses.
 The hours before the show closing fly by and afterwards I find myself holding my breath while the judging is going on and I am trying to eat breakfast.
 When the show is fully judged and I am admitted I experience great joy and deep disappointment in my personal results.
 But no matter how well I do I find the beauty of all the roses in the show overwhelming.
 This is great fun and that is the number one reason we show roses.
 You can do it too and I promise you that you will love it if you try.